fabdarice/documentation/website/docs/wallet/deterministic.md

 ```

 :::info
 You'll need to set a **strong** password for your new HD wallet, containing at least 1 uppercase letter, 1 number, a special character, and be at least 8 characters long.
 Any unicode characters can be used for your wallet password.
+Note: Imported accounts are not supported.If you wish to import accounts, please refer to the [Imported wallet](https://docs.prylabs.network/docs/wallet/nondeterministic#import-validator-accounts) page.
 :::

 and selecting **HD** wallet when prompted during an interactive process.
 You can also create a wallet **non-interactively** by using the following command line flags, which are also viewable by typing `./prysm.sh validator wallet create --help`.